creyme/CreymeTwitter/README.md

 - [x] Sliding out textbox/ textbox attached to keyboard.
 - [ ] TableView of replies for the selected tweet in DetailsViewController.

 **UPDATED 4/20/17**
 Additional 3 hours
 Completed optional functionalities:
 - [x] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
 - [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

+Time spent: **2** hours spent in total

+## Project 4 User Stories

+The following **required** functionality is completed:

+- [ ] Hamburger menu
+   - [x] Dragging anywhere in the view should reveal the menu.
+   - [x] The menu should include links to your profile, the home timeline, and the mentions view.
+   - [ ] The menu can look similar to the example or feel free to take liberty with the UI.
+- [ ] Profile page
+   - [ ] Contains the user header view
+   - [ ] Contains a section with the users basic stats: # tweets, # following, # followers
+- [ ] Home Timeline
+   - [ ] Tapping on a user image should bring up that user's profile page

+The following **optional** features are implemented:

+- [ ] Profile Page
+   - [ ] Implement the paging view for the user description.
+   - [ ] As the paging view moves, increase the opacity of the background screen.
+See the actual Twitter app for this effect
+   - [ ] Pulling down the profile page should blur and resize the header image.
+- [ ] Account switching
+   - [ ] Long press on tab bar to bring up Account view with animation
+   - [ ] Tap account to switch to
+   - [ ] Include a plus button to Add an Account
+   - [ ] Swipe to delete an account

 ## Video Walkthrough